 In that time, MMA started its rise.
 The best fought the best at the drop of a hat, glorious promotions gave the fans exactly what they wanted to see.
 As boxing looked down on its fistic counterpart, MMA looked up and continued to teach us how it should be done.
 It’s not just MMA, of course.
 Every single sport on the planet must be defined by its leaders – leaders who have proved they are the best in their field, who leave no doubt about their supremacy by turning back the challenge of their closest rivals.
 While sport is indeed a business, for that business to truly flourish, those who are paying the money must be given the contests, the matches, the competitions they want – otherwise what is the point?

-Six years and nine months later, boxing is in danger of falling foul of egos, demands and blame-slinging yet again.
-Last week, the latest elusive top-level showdown to stain the sport was in the headlines for the umpteenth time.
+Boxing is in danger of falling foul of egos, demands and blame-slinging yet again.
+The latest elusive top-level showdown to stain the sport was in the headlines for the umpteenth time.
 Take a bow, Canelo Alvarez and Gennady Golovkin.

 Canelo’s promoter, Oscar De La Hoya referenced the Mayweather-Pacquiao saga.
 “It took Mayweather and Pacquiao five years before they fought,” he said in effort to quell the frustration that we have been waiting ‘only’ 18 months for Alvarez-Golovkin.
 Oh, that’s okay then.
 But, of course it’s not.

 The fans are not the only casualties in all of this.
 For every fight that Alvarez and Golovkin take part in that isn’t against the other, the opponent they are facing is largely disrespected.
 The latest case in point is Liverpool’s Liam Smith, who was drafted in as Canelo’s latest opponent when Team Alvarez deemed their fighter wasn’t quite ready to compete as a fully-fledged middleweight, despite disguising himself as a middleweight since 2013.